Appearance Calendar & Lecture Programs

 - Ever wondered how to get into Daughters of the American Revolution?
 Or Mayflower Society?
 Or more obscure groups such as the Friendly Sons of St. Patrick?
 This seminar goes over the qualifications for various groups and the types of documentary proof needed to complete applications.

-- Preparing for National Archives Research
+- Preparing for Salt Lake City Research

 - This session goes over the major resources of the Church of Jesus Christ of Latter-day Saints (Mormons), including which ones can be used at home or locally as well as those that only exist at the Family History Library in Salt Lake.
+(Note: Available either as a standalone lecture or as an orientation for a group trip)

 - Learning how to use whole data sets rather than individual records can blast open genealogical roadblocks by exploring the interrelationships of a whole community.
 Case studies show how this works.